 Sue’s commitment to young people and creative writing began early in her career as an English teacher and continued through to her last post as Director of Curriculum for England.
 The power of words to change lives inspires her longstanding commitment to First Story.
 Sue is also on the board of Coventry University and a charity in Rwanda.

 Sophie is the Literacy Coordinator at George Green’s School in London where she has taught English for 14 years.
 She has seen first-hand the impact of the programme on students as a teacher-writer, and as Head of Faculty.
 Prior to becoming a teacher, Sophie worked at the Department for Culture, Media and Sport and taught in Hungary and Japan.

-Antonia has 30 year’s experience in the cultural sector, from leading policy for the literature sector at Arts Council England to heading arts organisations such as English PEN and Cheltenham Literature Festival.
+Antonia has over 30 years’ experience in the cultural sector, from leading policy for the literature sector at Arts Council England, to heading arts organisations such as English PEN and the Cheltenham Literature Festival.
 Creating new ways people enjoy reading and writing is at the heart of all her work.
-She’s also an experienced trustee- currently of the Centre for Literacy in Primary Education.
+She’s also an experienced trustee, currently of the Centre for Literacy in Primary Education.